aphor/openstack-formula/README.md

 * **openstack.keystone**

-  Installs and configures the OpenStack Identity service, including tenants, users, roles, and the service entity and API endpoint.
+  Installs and configures the OpenStack Identity service; provisions tenants, roles, and users; and registers other OpenStack services and their API endpoints in the service catalog.

+* **openstack.glance**

+  Installs and configures the OpenStack Image service, including the API endpoint and store drivers.

+TODO

 ## Configuration